pip-services/pip-services-docs/content/en/dart/expressions/calculator/variables/variable.md

 ### Properties

 #### name
-Gets name of the variable
+Gets the name of the variable
 `@override`
 > String get name

 - **returns**: String - variable name.

-Sets name of the variable
+Sets the name of the variable

 `@override`
 > set name(String value)